Timed demolition measurements: Introduction

+\item \textbf{Semi-device independent quantum key distribution.} The randomness certification results of \cite{jones2024, jones2025certifiedrandomnessquantumspeed} suggest that timed demolition scenarios could similarly be useful for semi-device independent quantum key distribution (QKD) \cite{semi_QKD, semi_QKD2}, in which case our characterization of sets of feasible datasets will be needed.
+Think of a prepare-and-measure QKD protocol where we take for granted a constraint on the energy of the transmitted quantum system.
+At the receiving site, there is just one measurement setting, but one can choose when to conduct said measurement.
+In this scenario, suitable measurement statistics would suffice to certify secrecy, without further assumptions on the preparation and measurement devices, or on the quantum system itself.

+\item \textbf{Dynamics of complex quantum systems.} Computing the exact evolution of many-body or continuous variable quantum systems is an intractable problem \cite{hamil_intract1, hamil_intract2}.
+Some methods allow, however, determining the average value of an observable at different times, with rigorous uncertainty bounds \cite{MPS_evolution, CV_evolution, differential_paper}.
+Sometimes the uncertainty bounds explode, e.g., when the state of the many-body system can no longer be approximated by a matrix product state \cite{MPS} of low bond dimension \cite{MPS_evolution}, or when the continuous variable state cannot be approximated by a short expansion into number states \cite{CV_evolution}.
+It is worth remarking that, for many such systems, the average energy of the initial state can be computed exactly.
+As we show in section \ref{sec:extrapolation}, in such circumstances our general extrapolation techniques allow estimating the future values of any bounded observable beyond the breaking point of the numerical method.

+\end{enumerate} Since this paper aims to properly introduce the timed measurements framework, these applications will be sketched rather than fully worked out, with one exception: in Section \ref{sec:clocks} we will compute the optimal clock signals achievable by manipulating the first levels of standard atomic spectra.

-The structure of this paper is as follows: in Section \ref{sec:framework}, we will introduce the framework of timed demolition measurements, which we will use to formulate all our subsequent results.
-Next, in Section \ref{sec:extrapolation}, we will introduce and motivate the extrapolation problem.
-We will investigate under which circumstances the extrapolation problem has a non-trivial solution in Section \ref{sec:non_trivial}, where we will also introduce the notion of self-testing datasets.
-In Section \ref{sec:phenomena} we will identify low-dimensional aha! datasets, as well as datasets exhibiting fog banks.
-We will next provide, in Section \ref{sec:charact}, SDP characterizations of the set of time series generated by quantum systems subject to each of the listed energy constraints.
-We present our final conclusions in Section \ref{sec:conclusions}.
+The structure of this paper is as follows: in Section \ref{sec:timed_demolition}, we will introduce the framework of timed demolition measurements, which we will use to formulate all our subsequent results.
+We will motivate a number of different energy constraints and point to experimental platforms where such constraints faithfully represent our knowledge of the system.
+We will also discuss our central assumption of handling a closed quantum system and explain how our results still apply (with minor modifications) when the system interacts with its environment weakly.
+In Section \ref{sec:charact} we will introduce a general method to derive SDP relaxations for sets of feasible time series under arbitrary energy constraints.
+We will apply this method to formulate complete hierarchies of SDP relaxations for the constraints listed above.
+In section \ref{sec:self_testing} we will define robust self-testing in the timed demolition measurements scenario and present a family of self-testing datasets.
+In section \ref{sec:extrapolation}, we will introduce the extrapolation problem, explain how to solve it and prove the existence of Aha! datasets and fog banks.
+We will present our final conclusions in section \ref{sec:conclusions}.